FishtownFish wrapped around the rod of AsclepiusMedicine

 Magnesium can bind to certain antibiotics (Cipro, doxycycline) and thyroid medications (levothyroxine), reducing their absorption if taken at the same time.
 Separate those doses by at least 4 hours.
 Magnesium can also amplify the effects of muscle relaxants and some blood pressure medications, so we plan timing carefully.

 If your kidneys are not filtering well (eGFR under 30 or you are on dialysis), magnesium can build up in the blood and become unsafe.
-In that case, we do not add a magnesium supplement without input from your nephrologist.
+We do not add a magnesium supplement without input from your nephrologist in that situation.
 People with milder kidney issues can often still use it, but we monitor lab values.

-At standard doses, magnesium typically calms the heart's electrical system, not the other way around.
+At standard doses, magnesium typically calms the hearts electrical system.
 In rare cases (very high doses or impaired kidney clearance), magnesium can slow heart conduction and cause symptoms.
 If you notice new palpitations, slow pulse, or dizziness, stop the supplement and call your doctor.

-Yes, supplement quality is uneven, because the FDA does not pre-approve supplements the way it does prescription drugs.
-I look for products that carry third-party testing seals like USP, NSF, or ConsumerLab, which independently verify what is in the bottle.
-The cheapest options often hide low-quality magnesium oxide as filler.
+Yes.
+The FDA does not pre-approve supplements the way it does prescription drugs, so quality is uneven.
+Look for products with third-party testing seals like USP, NSF, or ConsumerLab, which independently verify what is in the bottle.
+The cheapest options often hide low-quality magnesium oxide as filler inside a glycinate label.

-Magnesium glycinate raises whole-body magnesium effectively, but it is not specifically engineered to cross the blood-brain barrier (the protective filter around the brain).
-For targeted brain delivery (like working memory support), magnesium L-threonate has the better evidence.
-For sleep and general anxiety, glycinate works through the nervous system as a whole and that is usually enough.
+Magnesium glycinate raises whole-body magnesium effectively, but it is not specifically engineered to cross the blood-brain barrier.
+For targeted brain delivery and working memory support, magnesium L-threonate has the better evidence.
+For sleep and general anxiety, glycinate works through the nervous system as a whole, and that is usually enough.

 Caffeine is a mild diuretic, so heavy coffee or energy drink intake increases magnesium loss through urine.
-If you are someone who drinks 3 or more coffees a day in Center City or Fishtown, your magnesium needs are higher than someone who does not.
+If you drink 3 or more coffees a day, your magnesium needs are higher than someone who does not.
 We adjust dosing to match your real lifestyle, not a textbook average.

 Several studies suggest that magnesium can reduce PMS symptoms (cramps, mood swings, headache) and lower the frequency of menstrual migraines.
-I often start patients on 300 mg of glycinate daily about two weeks before their period and continue through the cycle.
-Vitamin B6 and consistent sleep make the protocol work better.
+Starting patients on 300 mg of glycinate daily about 2 weeks before their period and continuing through the cycle is a reasonable protocol.
+Vitamin B6 and consistent sleep make it work better.

-Magnesium can reduce absorption of levothyroxine (a common thyroid hormone replacement) if taken at the same time.
-The fix is simple: take your thyroid medication first thing in the morning on an empty stomach, and put your magnesium with dinner or at bedtime, at least 4 hours later.
-If your thyroid labs drift, check timing first.
+Magnesium can reduce absorption of levothyroxine if taken at the same time.
+The fix is simple: take thyroid medication first thing in the morning on an empty stomach, and put magnesium with dinner or at bedtime, at least 4 hours later.
+If thyroid labs drift, check timing first.

 "Magnesium glycinate" and "magnesium bisglycinate" are usually the same thing on the label.
-The "bis" means two molecules of glycine are bound to one magnesium atom, which is the standard chelated structure.
+The "bis" means 2 molecules of glycine are bound to 1 magnesium atom, which is the standard chelated structure.
 Some products marketed as "glycinate" actually contain a blend with magnesium oxide, so the third-party testing seal matters.

 Magnesium glycinate is the gentlest form on the gut, so it will not reliably move stools the way oxide or citrate will.
 If your goal is regular bowel movements, a small dose of magnesium citrate at night is the better tool.
 For sleep and anxiety with normal bowel function, stay with glycinate.

 Yes.
-The first sign of "too much" is loose stools.
-If you push past 600 to 800 mg of elemental magnesium per day in healthy people, you may also notice low blood pressure, weakness, or a slow heart rate.
-People with normal kidneys clear the excess, but people with kidney disease can build up dangerous levels, so they need medical supervision.
+The first sign of too much is loose stools.
+Pushing past 600 to 800 mg of elemental magnesium per day in healthy people may also produce low blood pressure, weakness, or a slow heart rate.
+People with normal kidneys clear the excess, but people with kidney disease can build up dangerous levels and need medical supervision.

 Still have a question?